Yui-H8/Datacamp/Theory_Implementing AI Solutions in Business.md

 ### Generative AI vs. Other AI
 Artificial Intelligence has been around for decades.
 Generative AI - e.g., ChatGPT, DALL-E, BARD - is the most recent advancement in this space with some important differences.
 Some of these differences were covered, at a high level, in the previous lesson.
+* Categorize the following statements as belonging to "Generative AI" or "Other AI."